5 AI Tools for Solopreneurs (That Are Actually Useful)

 Here are some of the best AI use cases for solopreneurs.

-ChatGPT is the most obvious product for generating text, and it certainly has the broadest range of use cases.
+ChatGPT is the most obvious product for generating text, content creation, data analysis, and more — it certainly has the broadest range of use cases.
 However, good output requires good prompting and many people simply haven't acquired those skills (yet).

 You have to provide ChatGPT with the right context.
 As a solopreneur, I write a lot of content, including blog posts.
 A good use case for ChatGPT is to take my longform content and turn it into social posts.
 With the right prompts — including information about my audience and examples of other posts I've written — ChatGPT can get me to the first version that I can edit.